Community Life

 Every year, Portland celebrates its LGBTQ community with the Pride Northwest festival.
 Westminster celebrates Pride, too, and in past years our members and friends have participated in the festival’s Sunday-morning parade or have gathered as a group to watch the parade in person.

 Westminster is committed to being a welcoming congregation, and we’re proud to show it to our community.
 We are an inclusive church and will perform same-sex marriages.
 To watch a video about LGBTQ welcome at Westminster, click here.
-To hear news on what Westminster has planned for Pride each year (generally in June or July), check back on this page close to the time.
+To hear news on what Westminster has planned for Pride each year (generally in June and/or July), check back on this page close to the time.

 ARTS AND CRAFTS